Political positions of Nigel Farage: Ukraine

 Farage has called for a negotiated end to the war in Ukraine and withdrawal of Russian forces, arguing that a Ukrainian military victory is impossible in the long-run and that continued Western aid will only serve to prolong the conflict and civilian deaths.
 He argued that concessions would be required from both sides and that Western governments should give Ukraine security assurances as part of a peace deal.
 He has said NATO membership for Ukraine would be "essential" to form a peace agreement and that Ukraine should be allowed to join NATO should the Ukrainian people vote to do so.
 Farage also distanced himself from early ceasefire proposals from Trump which he judged as too favourable to Putin and argued Ukraine "needs to get proper security guarantees" from the West to ensure an end to hostilities.
 Farage was also critical of Trump's comments calling Zelenskyy a "dictator" during an interview on GB News, asserting "Zelensky is not a dictator."

 In 2025, Farage suggested that the Trump administration could have struck a deal similar to the Gaza peace plan between Ukraine and Russia but argued this was unlikely to happen due to Putin's behaviour.
 In an interview with Bloomberg News, Farage toughened his position on opposing Russian hostilities against Ukraine by stating he would support sending frozen Russian assets to Ukraine and that Russian fighter planes should be shot down if they intentionally violate NATO airspace.
-He also said that if were to became Prime Minister, he would support deploying British troops in Ukraine as part of a NATO and United Nations peacekeeping force in the event of a ceasefire with Russia.
+He also said that if were to become Prime Minister, he would support deploying British troops in Ukraine as part of a NATO and United Nations peacekeeping force in the event of a ceasefire with Russia.
+He later opposed a proposal for a halving of the Ukrainian military in the Trump administration's November 2025 Ukraine peace plan, stating that he was waiting for a Ukrainian counter-proposal.